-Bosnia: Low electricity prices block market liberalization16.
-November 2016. / SEE Energy News
+Bosnia: Low electricity prices block market liberalization, SEE Energy News

 Although the liberalization of the electricity market is in force for almost two years, not much has changed for end consumers in Bosnia and Herzegovina (BiH).
 Consumers remain faithful to stateowned power utilities because, except on paper, they have no other choice.

 Experts explain the fidelity of household consumers to state-owned power utilities with the fact that other registered electricity suppliers in BiH are focused on large, mainly industrial consumers.
 Another reason is that when it come to price, these suppliers can not compete with state-owned power utilities.
 Semin Petrovic from Sarajevo Research and Development Center for Gas Technology said that the change of supplier among household consumers is practically non-existent because their prices are among the lowest in Europe.

 In 2016, in the Republic of Srpska (RS) only one change of supplier was registered.
 Coalmine and thermal power plant Stanari now buy 1 GWh of electricity per month from EFT instead from power utility ERS.
 Spokesperson of the Regulatory Commission for Energy (RERS) Jelena Prtilo said that customers in RS have not shown any interest in changing their electricity supplier and all are still supplied by ERS.
 The reason is that ERS still offers the most favorable conditions on the market.